nejcstopno/academic-kickstart_new/content/project/phyllopshere/index.md

 We are addressing these questions in two projects:

 - __Seasonal dynamics of phyllosphere microbiota on switchgrass and miscanthus grasses over 3 growing seasons__
-- __Investigating roles of microbe-microbe and host-microbe interactions on phyllosphere microbiota dynamics__
+- __Investigating functionality of the phyllosphere microbiome through use of omics__

-_Collaboration: Gregory Bonito, Adina Howe_
+_Collaboration: Adina Howe_

 _Funding: GLBRC (https://www.glbrc.org/)_